manojgayala/POPL1/Language Manual.md

 `const` \
 `fluid`

+`const` variables and objects cannot be changed after being initialized and fluid variables and objects can be changed or modified at any time of the program.If no qualifier is specified it i defaultly qualified as `fluid`

 ### Declarators
 Declarators declare a unique identifier and is a part of declaration.
 The type of the variable(an array or a single variable) or the  parameters of a function are specified by the declarator.